 This requires us to focus on the what, why, and how of things when we build a website.
 It can’t just look good, it has to feel good, and it has to make sense to users.

 There are a few things that we take into consideration when our WordPress developers design a website with UX in mind.

 Does the website make sense?
 Is it easy to navigate?
 This will impact analytic metrics like bounce and exit rates.
-If the user experience is bad then they will likely exit the website and continue their search for a website that meets the user’s expectations for what they were looking for on a website.
+If the user experience is bad, then they will likely exit the website and continue their search for a website that meets the user’s expectations for what they were looking for on a website.

 Is It Easy To Read?

-The reality of websites is that much of the content on them will be scanned, not read.
+The reality of websites is that much of their content will be scanned, not read.
 This means that part of creating a website that has a great user experience should be easy to scan for important information through the use of eye-catching and accurate headings.
 Once a user finds something that catches their eye, they will read for more information.
 This means that great content writing and informational hierarchies need to be spot on.

 Keep It Clear and Simple

 Users who visit a website go there with a purpose: to find an answer or to find a product/service that they need.
 If users cannot immediately find that information on your website, then they will go back out into Google and try again with the next result.